 English IV Heroes and Beasts: Divergent by Roth

-English IV Rebels and Outcasts: The Martian by Weir
+English IV Rebels and Outcasts: The Martian, by Andy Weir

 English IV Visions of the Apocalypse: Hamilton: The Revolution by Miranda